This post was most recently updated on September 19th, 2021.2 min read.

 This simple tip comes in handy when you need to run any UI testing for your project after build, as Robot Framework is a great and widely used tool for that.
 Let’s quickly take a look at the background of the issue, after which I’m sharing a highly copy-pasteable piece of YAML for your convenience.
 Well – and mine.

 Essentially, you’ll need to be able to download your test definitions to the agent and then execute them using the same framework or tools your tests are written for.
-In my case, said framework would be Robot.

 The hosted agents are highly standardized images with a limited amount of software preinstalled.
 While Selenium WebDrivers ARE in fact typically preinstalled on at least some of the images (see the post below for more info about the software installed on the images), Robot Framework is not.
 And that makes sense, as it’s not a good idea to bloat the images with all the bells and whistles.